mantidproject/mantid/docs/source/concepts/calibration/TubeSpec.rst

    -1).

-**getTubeLength** returns the length of the (N+1)st tube in the specification in metres, where N is the argument.
+**getTubeLength** returns the length of the (N+1)st tube in the specification in meters, where N is the argument.

 **getTubeName** returns the name of the (N+1)st tube in the specification, where N is the argument.